If you like fried rice, you’re going to love this shrimp fried quinoa recipe!

 - Add remaining coconut oil into the same skillet.
 Saute onion, garlic and ginger until fragrant, about 4-5 minutes.
 Add the frozen veggies and cook until heated through.
 Add in cooked quinoa and shrimp then add in tamari, mirin, sesame oil and sambal oelek.
 Use however much sambal oelek you’d like depending on how spicy you’d like the dish to be.

 - Cook and stir until evenly coated, about 2 minutes.
 Make a well in the center of the quinoa mixture.
 Pour eggs into the well; cook and stir until eggs are scrambled and cooked through, about 2-3 minutes.
-Divide the dish between 4 plates and garish with cilantro and a little sriracha, if using.
+Divide the dish between 4 plates and garnish with cilantro and a little sriracha, if using.
 Enjoy.

 - Serving Size: 1/4 of recipe